-China’s National People’s Congress and People’s Political Consultative Conference will debate the contentious proposal to ask Chinese workers in their 50s and 60s to work beyond the current retirement age of 60 amid reports that national pension funds are depleting.
+China’s National People’s Congress and People’s Political Consultative Conference will debate the contentious proposal to ask Chinese workers in their 50s to work beyond the current retirement age of 60 amid reports that national pension funds are depleting.

 The issue, now being weighed by the Ministry of Human Resources and Social Security, is expected to generate rare spirited debate at the annual “two sessions” political ritual.
 The proposal, if implemented as expected, will weigh on a whole range of other key issues including pension fund management, balancing the national coffers and job creation for the young.

 A draft of the 14th Five-year Plan, a document loaded with all-encompassing economic and social development objectives for the next five years, states that the retirement age change must be implemented.
 The idea was first broached in 2012 but has not been passed until now.

 The question now is what form the change will take.
 Options apparently on the table include deferring the universal retirement for male workers from the age of 60 to 65, with the retirement age difference between male and female employees to be aligned during a buffer period.

 Liu Wei, director of the National Council for Social Security Fund and a proponent of the move, has noted that the previous early retirement bar of 60 was promulgated in 1951 when nascent Communist China was still deep in poverty with an average life expectancy of less than 50 years.
 Life expectancy in 2019, he noted, was 77.

 State media has helped to drum up awareness about the coming change.
 In a feature about key legislative agendas for the NPC and CPPCC sessions, Xinhua warned pension expenditure, which hit 5 trillion yuan (US$773 billion) in 2019, would eat more deeply into the national budget over the next five years.

 The report noted that senior residents aged 60 or above would swell to 300 million in 2025 and 400 million in 2033.